yogesh-haryana/Go-Charge-Redux-TS/README.md

 - Redux and React-Redux for State Management.
 - Filtereing Data according to our need.
 - Mapping of Data.
+- Creating basic API and operating CRUD on them.
+- Creating cloud database and connectivity.
+- Creating different routes, controllers and middlewares.

 ## _Setup Project_

+This application needs its back-end server active before running the application.

+Get a clone of the back-end environment from [here](https://github.com/yogesh-haryana/GoCharge-Backend.git)

-Get a clone of application from [Here](https://github.com/yogesh-haryana/Go-Charge-Redux-TS.git)
+Get a clone of front-end application from [Here](https://github.com/yogesh-haryana/Go-Charge-Redux-TS.git)

 ## Available Scripts

+### For Backend

+- Go to the root directory
+### `cd src`

+- Start the server
+### `node app.js`

+Server is now started on [http://localhost:7000](http://localhost:7000)

+### For Application

 In the project directory, you can run: